Skip to content

 Return Value (Returns):

-**Function Description**: Starts the network service based on the currently configured connection mode, completing socket binding and initialization of listening (for server modes) or connection (for client modes).
+Function Description: Starts the network service based on the currently configured connection mode, completing socket binding and listening/connection initialization.
+Parameters (Args):

 Return Value (Returns):